Chemical Water Treatment for Cooling Towers

 Refrigerant Loop Water Treatment

-Refrigerant is continuously cycled through the refrigerant loop.
+The refrigerant is continuously cycled through the refrigerant loop.
 It absorbs heat from the chilled loop and is changed from a liquid to a gas in the evaporator.
 The compressor increases the pressure and temperature of the gas, which flows into the heat exchanger.
 There, the cooling tower water removes heat from the refrigerant causing it to condense back to a liquid.

 Chilled Water Loop Water Treatment